aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 Now, let’s review the stack events for your new stack.
 You added the `DependsOn` attribute to the Amazon SNS topic described in the template, and specified the logical ID of the Amazon S3 bucket as a value for the attribute.
 This resulted in CloudFormation creating the `S3Bucket` resource first, and the `SNSTopic` resource next.
 Note that when you will delete the stack, the resource that was created first will be the last one to be deleted.

+{{% notice note %}}
+You can specify a string or a list of strings to the `DependsOn` attribute.
+For more information, see [DependsOn attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html).
+{{% /notice %}}

 Congratulations!
 You have now learned how to explicitly define resource creation order using the `DependsOn` attribute.